 Alcohol and Drug Court

-The Court will see those with serious drug and alcohol issues who have been charged with some criminal offences undertake treatment for their drug and alcohol use.
+The ACT’s Drug and Alcohol Court was created as a result of a 2016 Greens initiative and subsequent commitment in the Parliamentary Agreement.
+The Court commenced hearing cases in December 2019, and sees those with serious drug and alcohol issues who have been charged with some criminal offences undertake treatment for their drug and alcohol use.

 By addressing a person's addictions, we're working to keep our community safe by preventing drug-related crime and ending the prison cycle.